pawel-id/bir1/README.md

 # GUS REGON service #

 This is how I imagine client to [GUS REGON service](http://bip.stat.gov.pl/dzialalnosc-statystyki-publicznej/rejestr-regon/interfejsyapi/jak-skorzystac-informacja-dla-podmiotow-komercyjnych/) should work.
+As simple as that:

 ```javascript
   var soap = require('soap');